-The Eve Appeal are delighted to announce a brand-new research programme from our team behind the BRCA PROTECT Research Clinic based at University College London (UCL).
-A team of clinicians, research nurses, scientists and ‘BRCA Champions’ are looking to better understand the processes that may increase or alter the risk of developing cancer in women with the BRCA mutation.
+The team behind the BRCA PROTECT Research Clinic based at University College London (UCL): clinicians, research nurses, scientists and ‘BRCA Champions’ are looking to better understand the processes that may increase or alter the risk of developing cancer in women with the BRCA mutation.

 BRCA Unite is a ground-breaking research programme.
 Our mission is to be at the forefront of understanding the molecular events that lead to the development of breast and ovarian cancer, with the aim to allow us to effectively predict and ultimately prevent the occurrence of these cancers

-Whilst the outcomes of this study may not necessarily directly impact you at present, we hope that we together will be able to change the future landscape for those with the BRCA mutation including daughters and loved ones.
+We hope that together we will be able to change the future landscape for those with the BRCA alterations.

 Am I eligible?